AnasAbuHamideh/reading-notes/Reads/Read33/README.md

 # JSON Web Tokens - JWT
-Its considered as a method/way to transmit data safely contributers in JSON format.
+a method/way to transmit data safely contributers in JSON format.
 This information can be verified and trusted because it is digitally signed.

 ## When to use JWT?
 Authorization Once the user logs in every request is going to include JWT.